 A small decrease in body weight was seen in dogs treated for 7 days with 0.5 mL (15 drops)/ear/day of Synotic Otic Solution.
 In dogs which were treated for 21 days with 1.5 mL (45 drops)/ear/day of this formulation there was a slight loss of weight with changes in the adrenal glands consistent with corticosteroid treatment.
 This indicates absorption from the dogs’ ears.
 This absorption, and concomitant effects, are probably enhanced by the action of DMSO.

 In a subsequent study, dogs were treated with the recommended therapeutic dose of Synotic Otic Solution, at the rate of 12 drops (0.4 mL) per ear daily for 21 consecutive days.
 No significant changes were detected in clinical chemistry, urinalysis, or hematology.
 A reversible adrenal cortical atrophy with cortical cytoplasmic vacuolization was noted.
 An equivocal response was noted following ACTH administration on the day after Synotic Otic Solution treatment was suspended, but after a one week recovery period, there was a definite eosinophile depression and recovery following ACTH administration, indicating normal adrenal function.

-Store at room temperature.
-Avoid freezing and excessive heat.
+Store between 15 and 30°C. Avoid freezing and excessive heat.